To report a crime or emergency,

 St. Louis, MO 63110

-If you observe a crime in progress or about to be committed on campus, please dial 314-362-4357 from any campus phone to reach Protective Services.
+If you observe a crime in progress or about to be committed on campus, please dial 314-362-4357 from any phone (campus or external) to reach Protective Services.
 Response personnel will be dispatched to your location immediately.
-From an outside telephone, dial 314-362-4357.

-If you have knowledge of a crime that has already been committed on the School of Medicine Campus, please telephone the Campus Watch Line to make an anonymous oral report by dialing 314-362-0381 and press 1.
+If you have knowledge of a crime that has already been committed on the School of Medicine Campus, please telephone the Campus Watch Line to make an anonymous oral report by dialing 314-362-0381.
 You can also make a report through the silent witness program.

 Before providing a description of a suspect, as calmly as possible give your name, present location and a brief description of what happened, if anyone was injured and if medical assistance is required.
 Then, describe the suspect according to: